On the law of the supremum of L\'evy processes: Continuity properties of the law of

-It is known that for a L\'evy process $X$, the law of $X_t$ may be absolutely continuous for all $t>t_0$, whereas it is continuous singular for $t\in(0,t_0)$, see Theorem 27.23 and Remark 27.24 in \cite{sa}.
-The following theorem shows that when $X$ is of type 1, this phenomenon cannot happen for the law of the supremum, i.e. either absolute continuity of the law of $\overline{X}_t$ holds at any time $t$ or it never holds.
-We denote by $V(dt,dx)$ the potential measure of the ladder process $(\tau,H)$ and by $V(dx)$ the potential measure of the ladder height process $H$, i.e.
+It is known that for a L\'evy process $X$, the law of $X_t$ may be absolutely continuous for all $t>t_0$, whereas it is continuous singular for $t\in(0,t_0)$; see Theorem~27.23 and Remark 27.24 in \cite {sa}.
+The following theorem shows that when $X$ is of type 1, this phenomenon cannot happen for the law of the supremum, that is, either absolute continuity of the law of $\overline{X}_t$ holds at any time $t$ or it never holds.
+We denote by $V(dt,dx)$ the potential measure of the ladder process $(\tau,H)$ and by $V(dx)$ the potential\vadjust{\goodbreak} measure of the ladder height process $H$, that is,